2018 Club Committee

 Michael joined the ANU Fencing Club in 2008 after participating in a 'come-and-try' night.
 He briefly fenced and coached at the CSU-Bathurst Fencing Club in 2011, before rejoining ANUFC.

 Michael is a sabreur and foilist, qualified sabre coach, and accredited club level referee in all three weapons.
-In addition to his role at ANUFC, Michael is the NSW Fencing Association State Regional Director.

 A public servant by profession, Michael loves making spreadsheets and org charts.